 The BC Services Card is government-issued ID that enables secure, convenient access to government services online and in person.
-The card can be used together with a passcode and a card reader to log into an online service or your BC Services Card Account.
+The card can be used to log in to participating government services online or your BC Services Card Account.

 The BC Services Card program records when and how you use your card and the services you access.
 This information is used to protect your security and is available in your BC Services Card Account.
-You should log in to your Account once a month to review where you have used your card and report any suspicious activity.
-You can also see when you may have tried to use your card without a matching passcode.
+You should log in to your account once a month to review where you have used your card and report any suspicious activity.
+You can see if the passcode was entered incorrectly.
 This might indicate someone else tried to use your card.
 If you see activity that you do not recognize, contact us.

-You are responsible for all activities that occur using your card and for protecting your passcode.
+You are responsible for all activities that occur using your card and for protecting your passcode and device.
 It is important that you notify us if your card is lost or stolen.

 Suspicious Emails and Phone Calls